Today we are going to compare the fantastic Pyredoodle vs Shepadoodle. Both of these Doodles make great companions for different lifestyles.

 Pyredoodles are prone to eye disease, hip and elbow dysplasia, cancer, and Cushing’s disease.

 Shepadoodles are prone to blood clot disorders, skin diseases, and hip dysplasia.
-You can prevent most of these diseases from occurring by choosing a proper breeder, diet, and exercise.
+You can prevent most diseases by choosing a proper breeder, diet, and exercise.

 Reputable breeders will genetically test all their breeding dogs for common ailments to prevent these diseases from occurring in later generations.

 Pyredoodle puppies can cost anywhere from $650-$2,400.
 And a Shepadoodle can cost $250-$1,800.

-But, when you consider with a higher price tag, you will be getting an excellent quality, healthy, and superior puppy it is worth it to spend more now than to pay in medical bills later.
+But, when you consider a higher price tag, you will be getting an excellent quality, healthy, and superior puppy it is worth it to spend more now than to pay in medical bills later.

 The price difference between the Pyredoodle and the Shepadoodle also depends on how rare they are.
-Pyredoodles tend to be more expensive because the Great Pyrenees is not as common as they once were.
+Pyredoodles are more expensive because the Great Pyrenees are not as common as they once were.